-- 2021 CoC NOFO is announced by US HUD.
-August 19, 2021 - August 25, 2021 CACH publishes on website, listserv and social media the NOFO, timeline and procedures for submitting renewals and applications. - October 15, 2021 Renewals and new project applications due to CACH through esnaps. - November 1, 2021 CACH notifies projects in writing if application(s) are accepted and ranked, rejected, or reduced on the CoC Priority Listing. - November 14, 2021 CACH publishes on website, listserv and social media all parts of the CoC application and priority listing. - November 16, 2021 Final Submission to HUD CoC Competition by CACH
+2021 Continuum of Care Competition Timenne August 19, 2021 2021 CoC NOFO is announced by US HUD.
+August 25, 2021 CACH publishes on website, listserv and social media the NOFO, timeline and procedures for submitting renewals and applications.
+October 15, 2021 Renewals and new project applications due to CACH through esnaps.
+November 1, 2021 CACH notifies projects in writing if application(s) are accepted and ranked, rejected, or reduced on the CoC Priority Listing.
+November 14, 2021 CACH publishes on website, listserv and social media all parts of the CoC application and priority listing.
+November 16, 2021 Final Submission to HUD CoC Competition by CACH